chaoyangnz/gava/README.md

 # trace the execution

 ### log/execution.log
-this log file records the each instruction execution and method call hierarchy.
+This log file records the each instruction execution and method call hierarchy.
 Set the log level to info to view call hierarchy more clearly.
+The green apple symbols mean pure Java methods while the read ones mean native methods which is implemented within Jago internally.
 ### log/classload.log
-this log file records the class loading process, including what triggers a class loading and when its class initialization method \<clinit\> is invoked.
+This log file records the class loading process, including what triggers a class loading and when its class initialization method \<clinit\> is invoked.
+The trigger reason can be viewed after a class name.
 ### log/misc.log
-other trivial logs
+Other trivial logs
 # Runtime libraries solution (TBD)

 ![](Jago-jdk.png)